All Posts

 the Form 4, Formlabs industry-leading stereolithography 3D printer

-In this comprehensive guide, learn how (SLA) resin 3D printers work, why thousands of professionals use this process today, and how SLA printers can benefit your work.
+In this comprehensive guide, learn how SLA resin 3D printers work, why thousands of professionals use this process today, and how SLA printers can benefit your work.

-What Is Stereolithography 3D Printing?
+What Is Stereolithography (SLA) 3D Printing?

 Stereolithography, also known as vat photopolymerization or resin 3D printing, is an additive manufacturing process where a light source cures liquid resin into hardened plastic.